estherxwang/EXOPLANET-Analysis/README.md

-# Data
-The data I used for study and research is collected by NASA, exoplanet database[https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=cumulative].
-The data is a survey that aims to analyze the properties of exoplanets.
-All the data I obtained are not cleaned and needs to be further manipulated.

-# Overview of Paper
+# EXOPLANET-Analysisrepro

-In the paper, I discussed, analyzed and visualized the distribution of the data set pulled out from the exoplanet survey.
-Methodology of the survey was inspected and then conducted an analysis of the best features based on different segmentation of the respondents.
-Alongside, the weakness of the survey and the next steps are provided in the paper for future improvement of the survey.
-We attatched the reference at the very end.
+This repo contains an R project file for my paper "Continuous Habitable Zones: Discovering the True Alien Earth".
+In the paper, I discussed, analyzed and visualized the distribution of the data set pulled out from the exoplanet catalogue.

-# File Structure
-In this folder, ‘inputs’ includes all the original files, while ‘outputs’ includes what was created: the final paper and R markdown.
+This repo contains three folders: inputs, outputs, and scripts.
+Inputs:

+    Data: data from the exoplanet database

+Outputs:

+    Exploratory analysis
+    Paper: R Markdown, a pdf version, and a complete bibliography

+Scripts:

+    Import data
+    Data simulation

+How to generate the paper

+    Open EXOPLANET-Analysis.Rproj in RStudio
+    Install libraries using install.packages() if necessary
+    Run 01_Import_Data.R
+    Run Final-Paper.Rmd